estuary/flow/site/docs/guides/flowctl/edit-specification-locally.md

 4. Browse the source files.

-  The directory structure will look slightly different depending on which specifications you pull.
+  flowctl pulls specifications into subdirectories organized by entity name, and specifications sharing a catalog prefix are written to the same YAML file.

-  Regardless, there will always be a top-level file called `flow.yaml` that *imports* all other nested YAML files.
+  Regardless of what you pull, there is always a top-level file called `flow.yaml` that *imports* all other nested YAML files.
-  These, in turn, contain the entity's specifications.
+  These, in turn, contains the entities' specifications.

-  Specifications sharing a catalog prefix are written to the same YAML file for convenience.

 ## Edit source files and re-publish specifications